etjoy82/Recursive-Intelligence-Expansion/README.md

 ---

-<h1>🧭 Navigating the Concepts of Recursive-Intelligence-Expansion</h1>
+<h1 id="navigating-the-concepts-of-recursive-intelligence-expansion">🧭 Navigating the Concepts of Recursive-Intelligence-Expansion</h1>

 These core concepts work together to enable Recursive-Intelligence-Expansion.
 Whether you’re exploring ethical dilemmas, simulating speculative worlds, or resolving paradoxes, this system is designed to grow knowledge collaboratively — with both AI and human insight.
 Now that you’ve explored the core concepts, you may be wondering: How do these principles come alive in practice?
 This framework isn’t just theoretical — it’s designed for direct engagement, where both human and AI minds collaborate to expand knowledge and explore the unknown.